MichaelYock/Frame-Scroll/README.md

 ==============

 Experimental Google Chrome Extension to add frame by frame playback to YouTube.
 Use mouse scroll wheel or touchpad to scroll through frames.
-Unobstructive UI feels ike its suposed to be there.
+Unobstructive UI.